-Since 75% of people do not click past the first page of the google search results page (Hubspot) I've reviewed and commented on the actual sites that came up on the first page of the results when I entered the phrase 'trying to get pregnant'.
+Since 3 out of 4 people do not click past the first page of the google search results page (Hubspot) I've reviewed and commented on the actual sites that came up on the first page of the results when I entered the phrase 'trying to get pregnant'.

 Trying to get pregnant: The search results

 I reviewed 7 websites providing health information.
 These were NHS.UK, Tommy’s, Clearblue, Livescience, Healthline, Parents and Todays Parent.
 The criteria are found in the main part of this blog post.